Feast of the Assumption: Celebrating Mary’s Ascension

 For more about the significance of this feast day and its religious implications, check out our articles on Hispanic cultural events and Virgin Mary celebrations.

-The Feast of the Assumption is not just a but also a celebration of cultural heritage, blending faith, traditions, and community spirit.
+The Feast of the Assumption is not just a religious observance but also a celebration of cultural heritage, blending faith, traditions, and community spirit.

 Why the Assumption Matters